NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/F/Faerie Queen's Bower.md

 **Frequency** once per day

-**Effect** The armor casts 4th-rank [[Spells/Safe Passage|Safe Passage]], with the protected area beginning from your square and extending to a place of relative safety.
+**Effect** The armor casts 4th-rank [[Safe Passage|Safe Passage]], with the protected area beginning from your square and extending to a place of relative safety.

 * * *